-To: Mayor and City Council Members

-From: William Homka, Planning Director

-Through: JR Pearson, Acting City Manager
+To: Mayor and City Council Members From: William Homka, Planning Director Through: JR Pearson, Acting City Manager

-Date: March 22, 2022
+Date: April 26, 2022

-Re: Second Draft of FY23-32 Capital and Major Maintenance Plan (CMMP)
+Re: Resolution 2022-15 Adopting the FY23-32 Capital and Major Maintenance

+Plan (CMMP)

 SUMMARY: City Council reviews the Capital and Major Maintenance Plan (CMMP) every year.
-This is the second draft of the FY23-32 CMMP.
+This is the third and final draft of the FY23-32 CMMP.

 PREVIOUS COUNCIL ACTION: Council reviews drafts of the CMMP each year in January and March.
 In April 2021 Council approved the most recent FY22-31 CMMP, the first spanning ten years instead of five.

-No formal action is taken at this time.
-Council reviewed the first draft of the FY23-32 CMMP on January 11, 2022.
+Council reviewed the first draft of the FY23-32 CMMP on January 11, 2022 and the second on March 22, 2022.
+The CMMP was presented to City Council again at its meeting on April 12, 2022.